Major technological shift drives environmentally friendly natural refrigerants

 Working closely with customers and other component suppliers, SWEP is involved in a variety of projects that aim to replace high GWP refrigerants with natural or newly developed low GWP alternatives.
 By investing in SWEP’s laboratory capability to accommodate the new generation of refrigerants, we are increasing our knowledge base and expertise.
 In turn this will enable us to optimize our existing products and develop new heat exchangers for the future, to the benefit of our customers and the planet.

-For further background, please refer to below resources:
+For further background, please refer to following resources: